 As many of you know, Dion and I have been lucky enough to have two weddings.
 One was in Dion’s hometown in New Zealand and one here in my hometown, Pittsburgh.
 Both of the weddings were pulled off on a smaller than normal budget and contained the blood sweat and tears of this avid pinner.
 Our wedding in New Zealand was pretty much 90% DIY and I could write soooo many posts about all the projects I did for that day, and I probably will along the way.

-Side Note: Anyone that says Pintrest is silly needs to spend time with me.
+Side Note: Anyone that says Pinterest is silly needs to spend time with me.
 I have seriously used, or plan on using, a majority of the things I have pinned.
 I firmly believe that it’s only silly if you waste your day pinning pictures of puppies and tattoos you will never get.

 Our wedding here in the US had two major DIY projects and today I am going to share my favorite.
 Our glorious flower wall.
-The reason we came up with it was because the venue had a curtain/screen to hide the room dividers, all around said curtain/screen they had attached and draped this weird brown fabric.
+The reason we came up with it was that the venue had a curtain/screen to hide the room dividers, all around said curtain/screen they had attached and draped this weird brown fabric.
 It made no sense and didn’t match anything.
 Seriously though, I had nightmares about this thing.
-So clearly, I had to turn to Pintrest to find ways to cover it up.
+So clearly, I had to turn to Pinterest to find ways to cover it up.
 The final product is below.